vzahradnik/itbook_flutter_demo/README.md

-# itbook-flutter-demo
+# itbook_flutter_demo
-A simple Flutter application which allows users to search and explore IT Bookstore catalog.
+A simple Flutter application which allows users to search and explore [IT Bookstore][it-bookstore] catalog.
+Their public API is available [here][it-bookstore-api].

 ![alt text][demo]